Annual Report Co-ordinator

-Climate Change and Cultural Heritage Working Group EC Representative
+Climate Change & Cultural Heritage Working Group EC Representative

-Commencing professional life as an architect and company director running her own practice in her native Rio de Janeiro, Brazil, Flavia’s immersion in cultural heritage gained momentum when she consulted on sites such as Valongo Wharf, Santa Cruz Fortress, Bonsucesso Church and the Sugar Loaf Mountain masterplan, today recognised as having Outstanding Universal Values by the World Heritage Centre.
-With a strong cross sector background, in these projects she found her true vocation.
+Flavia is a company Director and Principal of the heritage team at Element Advisory Pty Ltd in Western Australia, where she leads the team in preparing heritage strategies, impact statements, heritage assessments and identifying opportunities in preservation, adaptive reuse, and development planning.
+She has a strong cross sector background, commencing her professional life as an architect and company director running her own practice in Rio de Janeiro, Brazil.
+She consulted on sites such as Valongo Wharf, Santa Cruz Fortress, Bonsucesso Church and the Sugar Loaf Mountain, all today recognised as having Outstanding Universal Values by the World Heritage Centre.

 In addition to Flavia’s international experience, she has significant experience in Western Australian cultural heritage projects, addressing the various aspects of heritage with equity and balance, including Cossack, Wadjemup/Rottnest Island, Barmup Strawberry Hill, and Burrgungun in Broome.
 She focuses on appropriate models and methodologies for heritage management processes, including engaging with Traditional Owners first and foremost, and including our shared history in the assessment of cultural heritage places.